KorpelainenTommi/angry-birds-group-4/README.md

-# Project Name (replace here!)

-This is the template for the projects.
-Please copy the project description here.
-You can use Markdown language to render it as formatted **HTML** file.
+# Mildly Annoyed Nth Year Students!
+The game is an Aalto themed spin-off on the original Angry Birds game, where instead of birds, the player hurls Aalto students from different guilds.
+The goal of the game is to destroy the fuksis (first-year-students) hiding in the fort, but without destroying any beer bottles that might be in the level.

 # Group
-- Member 1
+- Tommi Korpelainen
-- Member 2
+- Aleksi Rintanen
-- Member 3
+- Ilari Tulkki
-- Member 4
+- Joonas Palmulaakso

 # Repository organization
 Your project implementation should follow the skelaton organization in this repository.